PSP-Archive/ARK-4/README.md

 # ARK-4 e/CFW for the PSP and PS Vita.

-New, updated, improved and modern CFW for PSP and Vita's ePSP.
+New, updated, improved and modern `CFW` for `PSP` and `Vita`'s `ePSP`.
-Simple to use and full of unique features, ARK CFW aims at keeping the PSP experience fresh.
+Simple to use and full of unique features, `ARK CFW` aims at keeping the `PSP` experience fresh.
+`ARK` is now the most feature-complete `CFW` for the `PSP`, having all features from `PRO` and `ME` as well as unique and exclusive new features not found anywhere else.

 ## FEATURES:

-- Core system for unsigned code execution on every PSP device based on 6.60 kernel.
+- `Core` system heavily updated from traditional CFW with new exclusive features.

-- Inferno 2 Driver compatible with ISO, CSO, ZSO, JSO, CSOv2 and DAX formats.
+- `Inferno 2` Driver compatible with all formats (ISO, CSO, ZSO, JSO, CSOv2 and DAX).

-- Popcorn controller for custom PS1 games.
-Compatible with PopsLoader V3 and V4i.
+- `Popcorn` controller for custom `PS1` games.
+Compatible with `PopsLoader` V3 and V4i.

-- Stargate No-DRM engine.
+- Built-in `No-DRM` engine `Stargate`.

-- Plugin support for PSP games, PSX games and VSH (XMB), including the ability to enable and disable plugins per-game.
+- `Plugin` support for `PSP` games, `PS1` games and `VSH` (XMB), including the ability to enable and disable plugins `per-game`.

-- Compatible with all PSP models on firmwares 6.60, 6.61 and 6.60 Testing Tool.
+- Compatible with all `PSP` models on firmwares `6.60` and `6.61`.

-- Compatible with all PS Vita models on firmware 2.10 up to 3.60, either original or Henkaku.
+- Compatible with all `PS Vita` models on firmware `2.10` up to `3.60`, either official firmware or Henkaku.

+- Compatible with `6.60` `Testing Tool` Firmware and `Testkit` Units.

-- Minimalistic: only 6 files installed on PSP flash, CFW extensions are installed on memory stick.
+- `Minimalistic`: only 6 files installed on PSP flash, CFW extensions are installed on memory stick.

-- Custom game launcher with built-in game categories, file browser, FTP server and client, modernized look and more.
+- `Custom game launcher` with built-in game categories, file browser, FTP server and client, modernized look and more.

-- Compatible with PRO Online.
+- Compatible with `PRO Online` client.

-- Compatible with Legacy Homebrew via eLoader and Leda.
+- Compatible with Legacy Homebrew via `eLoader` and `Leda`.

 ## INSTALLATION ( Recommended )